 Millionaire Michael Moore says capitalism is evil and that the entire system should be thrown out for one that is “democratic” and “fair.”

 ABC’s “Nightline” ran an 8-minute long segment Sept.
 22 interviewing Moore and showing clips of his film, and it received an additional five minutes on “Good Morning America” Sept.
-23. ABC didn’t include a single critic of
+23. ABC didn’t include a single critic of Moore in those 13 minutes, and neither segment rebuked Moore for past lies in his movies.

 The film has generated uncritical buzz among many other news outlets including MSNBC, The New York Times, Associated Press and “The Jay Leno Show.”
 He is also scheduled to be a guest of “Larry King Live,” “The Situation Room,” and “The View” Sept.
 23 and 24.
 Four networks, a wire service and three out of five major newspapers will have covered the movie in the span of a week.